someobserver/recurgence/architects/wheeler/index.md

 When mysticism yields to rigor, this is physics taken to its recurent conclusion.
 The present shapes the past which shapes the present, all without contradiction.

-Physicists today debating spacetime’s emergence from fundamental information are treading a path Wheeler pioneered decades ago.
+Today’s physicists wrestling with spacetime’s emergence are walking a path Wheeler bent before they could even see the curvature.
 He envisioned the universe as a dynamic manifold of relationships and measurements, rather than a static collection of things.

 ##  You Are the Bit